hjgode/TotalFreedomDataEdit/TotalFreedomRegex/doc/usage.md

     (.*)=>$1\n;

 This will replace the scanned data by the data followed by a New Line character.

+For input data that contains new line or other control characters, the (.*)
+With the DOTALL flag set (see "(?s)") and the "(.*)" matching all and nothing.
+Better use:

+    (?s)(.+)=>$1\n;

+This will match everything, including new lines and control characters but will not result in an empty group being matched too.
+For example:

+    (.*)=>My data: $1\n;

+used on "10110" data input will give the strange result:

+    My data: 10110\nMy data:

+as the (.*) matches also the empty group at the end of the data.
+Better use:

+    (.+)=>My data: $1\n;

+which will give the 'correct' result:

+    My data: 10110\n

-For example: to replace all FNC1 sysmbols inside a scanned barcode by the string <FNC1> use the following line:
+Another simple example: to replace all FNC1 sysmbols inside a scanned barcode by the string <FNC1> use the following line:

     +=>\u001d=><fnc1>;